Service Update

 Recommended actions

-• Threat Remediation: Migrate to the new Graph API connector, by following the instructions at Migrating Server Connectors.
+Threat Remediation: A Graph API connector is available.
+Migrate before October 2026 by following the instructions in Migrating Server Connectors.

 Full details are available in the EWS Retirement FAQ.